Pimpowashere/Pimpowashere/README.md

 ⁞ ✩ usually in dt/ut area or ill move to other areas such as sonic, lego, or splatoon area okay

-⁞ ✩ idk what else to say umummm i like sonic a lot rn (hyperfixation) ————✮⋆˙————
+⁞ ✩ idk what else to say umummm i like surge btw ;w;
+————✮⋆˙————